 Have you tried to get out of credit card debt on your own but find you simply can’t stay on track?
 You’re not alone.
-Getting out of debt and getting your spending under control is hard to do and you shouldn’t feel bad if you are having trouble.
-This is where a credit counseling company can help.
+Many people fall for the minimum payment trap the credit card companies can get you with.
+Getting out of debt fast and getting your spending under control is hard to do and you shouldn’t feel bad if you are having trouble.
+This is where a credit counseling company can help you in getting out of debt.
 They can work with you to establish an affordable monthly payment, work with your creditors, and help you create a budget so that you can stay on track.

 But not so fast, there are a few things you should look out for as not all credit counselors are created equal.
 Unfortunately, there are people out there who will take advantage of those who are in debt.
 When you’re deeply in debt and feel you’ve run out of options you become desperate, and some companies prey on the desperate.
 So, before flipping through the phone book and finding a credit counseling company I first want to share a few tips to help you in your search.